Trade-offs in Static and Dynamic Evaluation of Hierarchical Queries: Updates

 Figure~\ref{fig:on_update} gives the trigger procedure \textsc{OnUpdate} that maintains a set of view trees $\mathcal{T}$ and a set of indicator trees $\mathcal{T}_{Ind}$ under a sequence of single-tuple updates to input relations.
 We first apply an update $\delta{R}$ to the view trees from $\mathcal{T}$ and indicator trees from $\mathcal{T}_{Ind}$ using \textsc{UpdateTrees} from Figure~\ref{fig:update_view_trees}.
 If this update leads to a violation of the size invariant $\floor{\frac{1}{4}M} \leq N < M$, we invoke \textsc{MajorRebalancing} to recompute the light parts of the input relations and affected views.
 Otherwise, for each triple of indicator trees from $\mathcal{T}_{Ind}$ with the light part $R^{\mathcal{F}}$ partitioned on $\mathcal{F}$, we check if the heavy or light condition is violated; if so, we invoke \textsc{MinorRebalancing} to move the $R$-tuples having the $\mathcal{F}$-values of the update $\delta{R}$ either into or from the light part $R^{\mathcal{F}}$ of relation $R$.

 We state the amortized maintenance time of our approach under a sequence of single-tuple updates.

-\begin{proposition} Given a hierarchical query $Q(\calF)$ with dynamic width $\dfw$, a canonical variable order $\omega$ for $Q$, a database of size $N$, and $\eps \in [0,1]$, maintaining the views in the set of view trees $\tau(\omega,\calF)$ under a sequence of single-tuple updates takes $\bigO{N^{\dfw\eps}}$ amortized time per single-tuple update. \end{proposition}
+\begin{prop} Given a hierarchical query $Q(\calF)$ with dynamic width $\dfw$, a canonical variable order $\omega$ for $Q$, a database of size $N$, and $\eps \in [0,1]$, maintaining the views in the set of view trees $\tau(\omega,\calF)$ under a sequence of single-tuple updates takes $\bigO{N^{\dfw\eps}}$ amortized time per single-tuple update. \end{prop}